Goldwin Smith: Cornell years

-Toronto
+Life in Toronto

-In Toronto, Smith edited the Canadian Monthly, and subsequently founded the Week and the Bystander, and where he spent the rest of his life living in The Grange manor.

-In 1893, Smith was elected a member of the American Antiquarian Society.
-In his later years he expressed his views in a weekly journal, The Farmer's Sun, and published in 1904 My Memory of Gladstone, while occasional letters to the Spectator showed that he had lost neither his interest in English politics and social questions nor his remarkable gifts of style.
-He died at his residence in Toronto, The Grange.
+Smith settled permanently in Toronto in the 1870s after marrying Harriet Elizabeth (née Dixon), widow of William Henry Boulton, and lived at her family home, The Grange, for the rest of his life.

+While resident in the city he became a prominent man of letters and controversialist: he helped launch and write for the Canadian Monthly and National Review (founded by G. Mercer Adam “with the co-operation of Prof. Goldwin Smith”), issued a one-man monthly, The Bystander (1880–81), and then became part-proprietor and a leading contributor to the weekly The Week (from December 1883).

+Alongside his journalism, Smith took part in Toronto’s civic and academic life.
+He advocated university reform, regularly attended University of Toronto functions, and in 1905 accepted appointment to a royal commission on the university; a 1906 act created a new board of governors on which he served.
+He also examined classics at Upper Canada College, reflecting his continued engagement with local education.

+In 1896 Smith acquired a controlling interest in the Canada Farmers’ Sun (Toronto)—often referred to simply as The Farmer’s Sun—using it to argue for free trade and other positions he championed in his later years.

+He was elected a Foreign Member of the American Antiquarian Society in October 1893.
+He continued to publish pamphlets and letters (including occasional pieces in the Spectator) and to circulate reminiscences such as My Memory of Gladstone (1904).

+Smith died at The Grange on 7 June 1910.

 Political views

 He continued to take an active interest in English politics.
 As a Liberal, he opposed Benjamin Disraeli, and was a strong supporter of Irish Disestablishment, but refused to follow Gladstone in accepting Home Rule.
 He expressly stated that "if he ever had a political leader, his leader was John Bright, not Mr Gladstone."
 Causes that he powerfully attacked were Prohibition, female suffrage and state socialism, as he discussed in his Essays on Questions of the Day (revised edition, 1894).
 He also published sympathetic monographs on William Cowper and Jane Austen, and attempted verse in Bay Leaves and Specimens of Greek Tragedy.
 In his Guesses at the Riddle of Existence (1897), he abandoned the faith in Christianity that he had expressed in his lecture of 1861, Historical Progress, in which he forecast the speedy reunion of Christendom on the "basis of free conviction," and wrote in a spirit "not of Agnosticism, if Agnosticism imports despair of spiritual truth, but of free and hopeful inquiry, the way for which it is necessary to clear by removing the wreck of that upon which we can found our faith no more."